wiggitywhitney/kind-crossplane-gke/easter-egg-hunt/gcloud-cli.md

-Describe the cluster and use `grep` to help you find the node labels:
+Describe the cluster and use `grep` to help you find the Easter egg node label:

 ```bash
 gcloud container clusters describe newclusterwhodis --region us-central1-b | grep labels -i -A1 -B5